 When conservative stalwart Ronald Reagan ran for California governor in 1968, he promised to put welfare bums to work and clean up the mess at Berkeley.
 He then almost immediately signed one of the most sweeping divorce reform laws the world has ever seen.
 Illinois quickly adopted its own no-fault law.
 Lawmakers substantially reworked this provision in 2016, ending, among other things, the two-year waiting period.

 The laws have changed, but marriage dissolution procedure in Cook County remains much the same.
-The experienced Palatine divorce lawyers at the Law Offices of Martin A. Delaney III, Ltd. know all the procedural rules, even the unwritten ones.
+The experienced Palatine divorce lawyers at the Andrea Heckman Law know all the procedural rules, even the unwritten ones.
 Your marriage dissolution is no time for on-the-job training.
 Because of our experience, we often favorably resolve divorces without going to court.
 Our procedural knowledge saves our clients time and money.

 In 2016, Illinois became a pure no-fault state.
 Irreconcilable differences is the only recognized ground for divorce in the Prairie State.
 If the parties lived apart for at least six months, which is often the case, the court presumes their differences are irreconcilable.
 In other cases, the testimony of one spouse usually suffices.

 Additionally, at least one spouse must have lived in Illinois for at least 90 days prior to the filing of the petition.

 Next, the pleadings must be served on the respondent.
 Personal service via the constable or a process server is best.
 Substitute service, perhaps even including service via social media, is available in some cases.
 If the respondent does not reply, the court may enter a default judgment.

 At this hearing, which usually occurs about two weeks after the divorce is filed, the judge makes important decisions about parenting time and spousal support.
 Property division matters are usually deferred until discovery is complete.